cehfisher/cehfisher/README.md

-# 👋 Hi there, I'm Carie!
+# 😸 Hello, I'm Carie!

-Welcome to my GitHub profile 😸

 ## 🚀 About Me
 I'm an accessibility strategist and digital inclusion expert with 15+ years transforming digital experiences for diverse users.
 I bridge technical development expertise with inclusive design principles to create technology that truly works for everyone.